Amala989/web_automation_and_frameworks/README.md

 # web_automation_and_frameworks
+# Python Learning Projects

+This repository contains practice projects in Python, focusing on different frameworks and tools:

+- **Selenium** → Browser automation scripts
+- **Django** → Web application development
+- **Flask** → Lightweight web applications

-Practice projects in Python covering Selenium, Django, and Flask for learning and experimentation
+These projects are for learning and experimentation purposes only.